xshcoder/kafka-demo/README.md

 ## Overview

 This project demonstrates the implementation of a microservice architecture using modern technologies.
 It includes producer and consumer services communicating via Apache Kafka, with data serialization handled by Protocol Buffers.
-The project also integrates Elasticsearch for search and analytics, and employs Docker and Kubernetes for containerization and orchestration.
+The project also integrates Elasticsearch for search and analytics, and employs Docker and Docker-compose for containerization and orchestration.
 Monitoring and visualization are supported through Kibana, Grafana, and Prometheus.

 ## Getting Started